guilherme-schultz/html_and_css/README.md

 # HTML and CSS
- ##Training HTML and CSS with Git and Github
+## Training HTML and CSS with Git and Github
----

  Creating a **Blog**.